For current students

 Imagine yourself chatting about contemporary poetry with John Ashbery.
 Eating dinner and exchanging anecdotes with David Sedaris.
 Hanging out on the green couch with Jamaica Kincaid.
 Our Writers House Fellows Seminar, led by Kelly Professor and Writers House Faculty Director Al Filreis, makes it possible for Penn students to have sustained and substantive contact with authors of great accomplishment in an informal atmosphere.
 In the Fellows Seminar, students study the work of three visiting Fellows and then participate in intense two-day visits.
 Check out past syllabi here for more detail about the class.
 If you’d like to take the Fellows Seminar, email Fellows Coordinator Jamie-Lee Josselyn to find out how to apply.

-get help on your writing
+get help with your writing

 opportunities